ArmanJR/termustat/readme.md

 Read ["From Hesarak to Abbaspur"](https://t.me/sefroyekpub/43): The story of Termustat, published in the 7th issue of Safar-o-Yek magazine.

+## How to use

+This repository is an ongoing rewrite of the original Termustat.
+It's currently not ready for production, please check back later for a full guide.
+Meanwhile, you are more than welcome to contribute.

 ## Architecture

 ### Backend